Olympic-bound wrestler Sumit Malik fails dope test, provisionally suspended | Sports-Games

 It marks the second consecutive instance of a wrestler being caught in dope net before the Olympics -- the previous being ahead of the 2016 Rio Olympics when Narsingh Pancham Yadav had failed one and was slapped with a four-year ban.

-Malik, the 2018 Commonwealth Games gold-medallist, had qualified for the Tokyo Olympics in the 125kg category at the Bulgaria event which was the last chance for wrestlers to earn quotas.
-The 28-year-old's dream of competing at the event starting July 23 seems as good as over with this.
+Malik, the 2018 Commonwealth Games gold-medallist, had qualified for the Tokyo Olympics in the 125kg category at the World Olympic Qualifier event in Sofia, Bulgaria which was the last chance for wrestlers to earn quotas.

+The 28-year-old's participation at the main event starting July 23 seems uncertain now.

-''The UWW (United World Wrestling) informed the Wrestling Federation of India yesterday that Sumit has failed the dope test.
-Now he has to give his B sample on June 10,'' a WFI source told PTI.
+''We got a mail from the UWW (United World Wrestling) on Thursday that Sumit has failed the dope test and he has been suspended provisionally.
+The substance found in his sample is said to be 5-methylhexan-2-amine (1,4-dimethylpentylamine),'' Wrestling Federation of India (WFI) secretary Vinod Tomar told PTI.

 Malik has been nursing a knee injury that he suffered during the national camp before the Olympic Qualifiers began at different venues.